HOME

 minefumi

 Thank you for your super fast edition.
-I am happy I learned that the past perfect is better in the first sentence after the past sentence like " I found that she had pissed..."
+I am happy to learn that “the present tense is better after since like “ since I am not able to access Gmail.

 ★★★★★